niknabno/openbook/README.md

 # openBook
-openBook is 3d printed laptop.
-Based on a eftpos-card sized SBC and 18650s.
+openBook is 3d printed laptop based on a eftpos-card sized SBC and 18650s.
 I should've been using git for this from the start ):
 I use this as my school, work, and hobby laptop however it is far from ideal for most people.
 It's thick, heavy and janky.
+I don't consider this a cyber_deck but it's no anyon_e either.

+It was made by me, niknabno.
+I made the models in openScad, as I found FreeCAD confusing.
+However I'm not a good programmer and the technical debt was insane.
+I made everything a literal and never got around the fixing it.
+PAIN.
+Utterly my fault, but none the less I'm looking at FOSS GUI CAD software now.

+Thanks to [Insert_name] for the Libre font used:

 # Unique features:
   * In build power supply, use an IEC C13/14 cord to charge.